Valuations and the Hopf Monoid of Generalized Permutahedra: The indicator Hopf monoid of generalized permutahedra

+as well.
+Therefore, in light of Lemma \ref{lem:gens}, the inclusion-exclusion species is in the kernel of $\varphi$.

 $\subseteq$: Consider any element $a \in \ker \varphi$.
-We can use the Brianchon-Gram generators to rewrite each summand of $a$ in terms of its affine tangent cones, and then the straightening relations to write each of those cones in terms of weighted OSP cones.
+We can use the Brianchon-Gram generators to rewrite each summand of $a$ in terms of its affine tangent cones, and then the aligning relations to write each of those cones in terms of plates.
 Therefore we have